jundalisay/sp/content/en/social/cycles/israel.md

 In a war using machines, productivity is important as it gives the vehicles, weapons, ammunition, and supplies needed by the military.

 Arab productivity was far less than that of the Jewish power which was based on the financial industry*.
-And so, Isreal could buy the expensive modern weapons that let them gain more Palestinian lands.
+And so, Israel could buy the expensive modern weapons that let them gain more Palestinian lands.

 {{< n n="The power of finance can be reduced by moneyless systems." >}}